-Dr. Suresh Raheja practices general internal medicine.
-He accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-Dr. Raheja attended medical school at Mahatma Gandhi Memorial Medical College.
-Dr. Raheja (or staff) speaks Hindi.
+Dr. Suresh Raheja works as a general internist in Dallas, TX.
+Dr. Raheja accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
+He attended medical school at Mahatma Gandhi Memorial Medical College.
+Dr. Raheja (or staff) is conversant in Hindi.

-Dr. Austin Ogwu works as an internist in Lancaster, TX.
-Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Ogwu takes.
-Dr. Ogwu studied medicine at Alexandria University Faculty of Medicine.
+Dr. Ikechukwu Osuji works as an internist in Lancaster, TX and Coppell, TX.
+Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Osuji honors.
+Dr. Osuji studied medicine at the University of Jos Faculty of Medical Sciences.

 Conditions / Treatments